White’s 23 points helps Celtics past Grizzlies 119-109

 TIP-INS

-Celtics: Pritchard hit his first three shots from the floor – all 3s. ”It’s big, especially as a role player,” Pritchard said of his start. ”When hit your first one it definitely, anybody that says it doesn’t is lying to you, it definitely gives you confidence.”
+Celtics: Pritchard hit his first three shots from the floor — all 3s. … Boston went 21 of 51 on 3s.

 OFF WHEN AWAY